 There’s no better way to delve deeper into history than by standing in the footsteps of the historical figures we’re learning about.

-A history school trip allows students to step back in time and better understand the historical, political, social and economic context in which the events they’re studying took place.
+A history trip allows students to step back in time and better understand the historical, political, social and economic context in which the events they’re studying took place.

 And bringing all this to life for your students will help them to recall the important information when writing coursework or taking exams.

-A history school trip offers your students the chance to question why things happened they way they did, and to think about the lessons that we can learn from history.
-In fact, a history school trip can not only bring history to life for your students, it can also help them to better understand why history is so important.
+A trip offers your students the chance to question why things happened they way they did, and to think about the lessons that we can learn from history.
+In fact, a school trip can not only bring history to life for your students, it can also help them to better understand why history is so important.